Does Medicare Cover Dental Implants?

-Original Medicare, that is Part A (hospital insurance) and Part B (medical insurance) does not provide for dental coverage at all.
-Most Medicare Advantage (MA) plans, which are an alternative to Original Medicare, offer some amount of dental coverage for many dental needs, but not all plans help pay for dental implants.
+Original Medicare, Part A (hospital insurance) and Part B (medical insurance) do not provide dental coverage.
+Most Medicare Advantage (MA) plans, which are an alternative to Original Medicare, offer some dental coverage for many dental needs, but not all plans help pay for dental implants.

-Dental implants fall under a branch of dentistry called prosthodontics, which includes the design, manufacture, and fitting of artificial replacements for teeth.
+Dental implants fall under a branch of dentistry called prosthodontics, which includes designing, manufacturing, and fitting artificial replacements for teeth.
 Dental implants are an alternative to dentures or bridgework, providing solid support for your teeth – and you don’t have to worry about ill-fitting dentures.

 Getting a dental implant involves surgery.
 The whole process can take months from start to finish.
 There are three main components of dental implants:

 - Surgical placement of a metal post, usually made of titanium, which replaces the root portion of a missing tooth.

 - Installation of an extension of the post called an abutment.

 - Placement of an artificial tooth (crown) on the abutment, giving you the look and feel of a real tooth.

 Depending on the type of implant you get and the condition of your jawbone, the process can involve several procedures.
 Part of the reason it can take months is because the bone has to heal around the implant.

 Dental implants can be an extensive and expensive process.
 Choosing dental implants is a big decision that is made between you and your dental provider.
 You will take into account the health of your jawbone, the process involved, and the pros and cons of dentures.
 Another important piece of the puzzle is whether or not your insurance will help pay.
 Even though you will incur out-of-pocket costs, the functionality and look of dental implants may make it worth it to you.